-Visualize real-time sensor data from your Azure IoT hub by using the Web Apps feature of Azure App Service
+Visualize real-time sensor data from your Azure IoT hub in a web application

 Before you start this tutorial, complete the Raspberry Pi online simulator tutorial or one of the device tutorials; for example, Raspberry Pi with node.js.
 In these articles, you set up your Azure IoT device and IoT hub, and you deploy a sample application to run on your device.
 The application sends collected sensor data to your IoT hub.